 Visiting our members in October, Tim Costello delivered a passionate speech detailing his life career, culminating with his recent work for international organisation World Vision.
 Mr. Costello gave valuable advice for pursuing an internationally focused career, and participated in a Q&A session to end the evening.

 Gareth Evans AC QC

 Young Diplomats Society was privileged to be officially launched by The Hon.
 Gareth Evans who shared his preeminent experience on the international stage with our members.
 Professor Evans was Australia's foreign minister from 1988-96, and from 2000-2009 was President of the International Crisis Group.

-And edited version of Gareth's speech was published in the conversation.
+An edited version of Gareth's speech was published in The Conversation.